Suspect arrested in connection with attempted homicide in Santa Clara

-SANTA CLARA, Calif.
-(BCN) – Police in Santa Clara on Thursday arrested a suspect in connection with an attempted homicide that occurred last week.
+SANTA CLARA (BCN) – Police in Santa Clara on Thursday arrested a suspect in connection with an attempted homicide that occurred last week.

 Robert Smith, 38, was arrested on suspicion of attempted homicide, aggravated mayhem and probation violation, according to the Santa Clara Police Department.